Equivalences between weight modules via $\mathcal{N}=2$ coset constructions: Introduction

 \subsection{Structure of the paper}

 We organize this paper as follows.
 In Section 2, after recalling some relevant facts about vertex superalgebras, we give a brief review of the $\mathcal{N}=2$ supersymmetric coset constructions.
 Section 3 is devoted to the definition of weight-wise admissible module over conformal vertex superalgebras with certain additional conditions.
-We present our main result, the categorical equivalences between blocks, in Section 4 and prove it in Section 5.
-In Section 6, we discuss the relationship between the functors constructed in Section 4 and the spectral flow automorphisms of $\widehat{\mf{sl}}_{2}$ and the $\mathcal{N}=2$ SCA (see Appendix \ref{SFA} for the definition).
+We present our main result, categorical equivalences between blocks, in Section 4 and prove it in Section 5.
+In Section 6, we discuss a relationship between the functors constructed in Section 4 and the spectral flow automorphisms of $\widehat{\mf{sl}}_{2}$ and the $\mathcal{N}=2$ SCA (see Appendix \ref{SFA} for the definition).
 In Section 7, we present some applications of the main result.

 {\bf Acknowledgments: } The author would like to express his gratitude to Tomoyuki Arakawa, Kenji Iohara and Yoshihisa Saito for helpful discussions and comments.
-He also thanks Hironori Oya for many helpful discussions.
+He also thanks Hironori Oya for many helpful discussions and Sebastiano Carpi for letting him know the references.
 This work is supported by the Program for Leading Graduate Schools, MEXT, Japan.